csekri/tkzgeom/README.md

 ![icon](icon/ico_big.png)
 # TkzGeom

-<span style="color:red">This branch is a rewrite of the original software from the ground up.
+*This branch is a rewrite of the original software from the ground up.
 It is in early stages of development, hence expect missing features and bugs.
-You find the working original version in the real branch.</span>
+You find the working original version in the main branch.*

-<span style="color:red">The reason of the rewriting is to redesign the program in OOP style, reducing the repetitive codebase and allowing for easier future scalability.
-Having developed the original program gives the best insight for engineering/design improvement possibilities in this new version.</span>
+*The reason of the rewriting is to redesign the program in OOP style, reducing the repetitive codebase and allowing for easier future scalability.
+Having developed the original program gives the best insight for engineering/design improvement possibilities in this new version.*

-<span style="color:cyan">Planned additional features:</span>
+*Planned additional features:*
-- <span style="color:cyan"> native support for a wide range of commutative diagrams</span>
+- *native support for a wide range of commutative diagrams*
-- <span style="color:cyan"> tikz double line </span>
+- *tikz double line*
-- <span style="color:cyan"> adding custom RGB based colour </span>
+- *adding custom RGB based colour*
-- <span style="color:cyan"> continuous keypress to enable move point feature and move canvas feature </span>
+- *continuous keypress to enable move point feature and move canvas feature*
-- <span style="color:cyan"> the properties dialog embedded in the main window </span>
+- *the properties dialog embedded in the main window*
-- <span style="color:cyan"> all items have unique (changeable) ID/name, that can be modified for easier navigation </span>
+- *all items have unique (changeable) ID/name, that can be modified for easier navigation*
-- <span style="color:cyan"> in QlistWidget, multiple items can be selected an applied one common change simultaniously </span>
+- *in QlistWidget, multiple items can be selected an applied one common change simultaniously*
-- <span style="color:cyan"> ToolTip to be added to most widgets </span>
+- *toolTip to be added to most widgets*
-- <span style="color:cyan"> other optimisations/beautifications </span>
+- *other optimisations/beautifications*

+>*AltGr press moves points*, *CTRL press moves the canvas*